Snow squall warning: United States

 In the winter season of 2023-2024, the National Weather Service started using Impact-Based Warnings for snow squall warnings.
 Previously, all snow squall warnings would prompt a Wireless Emergency Alert.
 However, only warnings tagged 'Significant' will trigger an alert, while 'General' warnings, those without an impact tag, will not.

 US Example

-The following is an example of a snow squall warning issued by the USA National Weather Service in Binghamton, New York, on February 2, 2018.
+The following is an example of a snow squall warning issued by the US National Weather Service in Binghamton, New York, on February 2, 2018.